Semuredda/coronavirus-tracker-app/README.md

 # coronavirus-tracker-app

-This application provides the latest reported coronavirus case
+This application provides the latest reported coronavirus case.
+Desclaimer:

+1. The source for this app may not be accurate.